Prayer bead with the Adoration of the Magi and the Crucifixion

+Prayer bead with the Adoration of the Magi and the Crucifixion (MS 17.190.475) is a very small south Netherlandish prayer nut, carved in fine-grained boxwood.

+The beads are dated to c.
+1500–1510 and are in the collection of The Cloisters, New York.

+Description

-Prayer bead with the Adoration of the Magi and the Crucifixion (MS 17.190.475) is a small south Netherlandish prayer nut, carved in fine-grained boxwood, dated c.
-1500–1510.
-It is now in the collection of The Cloisters, New York.
-Originally the bead would have been part of a complete rosary set, and its size suggests its use as an Ave bead, where the supplicant would recite the "Hail Mary".
+The bead would have been part of a complete rosary set, and its size suggests its use as an Ave bead, where the supplicant would recite the "Hail Mary".
 Objects of this type were in great demand in the early sixteenth century.
 Apart from use in private veneration, they could be worn as necklaces or hung from belts as fashionable accessories.
 The exceptional craftsmanship of this example indicates that it was intended for a member of the high nobility.
 J. P. Morgan donated the bead to the Metropolitan Museum of Art in 1917.

 The Cloisters bead consists of two surviving capsules, each consisting of a series of minutely detailed carvings on both sides.
 Latin inscriptions, some in Gothic script, frame the work.
 The upper capsule has two wings, which when opened form a triptych.
 These three panels show the journey to Nazareth and the nativity on the left wing, with the Adoration of the Magi, complete with horses and camels, and the Presentation and the Offering of Doves (Leviticus 14:22) on the right.